Free Linux sysctl.conf Optimization Tool

 Network Parameters

 Network-related sysctl parameters control TCP/IP stack behavior, connection handling, and buffer management.
-These settings are crucial for servers that handle high volumes of network traffic, such as web servers, proxies, and CDN edge nodes.
+These settings are crucial for servers that handle high volumes of network traffic.

-• TCP Buffer Sizes: Controls how much data can be buffered for sending and receiving, directly impacting network throughput.
+• TCP Buffer Sizes: Controls how much data can be buffered for sending and receiving.

-• Connection Limits: Maximum number of simultaneous connections and connection queues, important for high-traffic servers.
+• Connection Limits: Maximum number of simultaneous connections and connection queues.

-• Congestion Control: Algorithms like BBR (Bottleneck Bandwidth and Round-trip) can dramatically improve performance on high-speed networks.
+• Congestion Control: Algorithms like BBR can dramatically improve performance on high-speed networks.

-• TCP Keepalive: Manages idle connection handling, important for maintaining stable connections in load balancers and proxies.
+• TCP Keepalive: Manages idle connection handling for stable connections.

 Memory Management Parameters

-• Cache Pressure: Determines how aggressively the kernel reclaims memory from filesystem caches, balancing between RAM and disk cache.
+• Cache Pressure: Determines how aggressively the kernel reclaims memory from filesystem caches.

-• Dirty Page Ratios: Controls when cached data is written to disk, affecting both performance and data integrity.
+• Dirty Page Ratios: Controls when cached data is written to disk.

 Security Hardening Options

-Our tool includes comprehensive security hardening options that help protect your server against common attack vectors and reduce information disclosure risks.
+Our tool includes comprehensive security hardening options that help protect your server against common attack vectors.

 Network Security Hardening

-• SYN Flood Protection: TCP SYN cookies prevent SYN flood attacks that can exhaust connection queues.
+• SYN Flood Protection: TCP SYN cookies prevent SYN flood attacks.

-• Reverse Path Filtering: Validates that packets arrive on the expected interface, preventing IP spoofing attacks.
+• Reverse Path Filtering: Validates that packets arrive on the expected interface.

-• ICMP Redirect Protection: Disabling redirect acceptance prevents route hijacking attempts.
+• ICMP Redirect Protection: Disabling redirect acceptance prevents route hijacking.

-• ASLR (Address Space Layout Randomization): Makes memory addresses unpredictable, hindering exploit attempts.
+• ASLR: Makes memory addresses unpredictable, hindering exploit attempts.

-• Kernel Pointer Restriction: Prevents information disclosure about kernel memory addresses.
+• Kernel Pointer Restriction: Prevents information disclosure about kernel addresses.

-• dmesg Restrictions: Prevents unprivileged users from viewing sensitive kernel log messages.
+• dmesg Restrictions: Prevents unprivileged users from viewing kernel logs.

 Server Role-Specific Optimizations

-Different server roles have unique performance characteristics and requirements.
+Different server roles have unique performance characteristics.
 Our tool automatically applies role-specific optimizations:

 Web Servers